child custody agreements

 Understand what divorce can do to a child

-A majority of children from divorced families would become resilient.
-It would be especially true with children whose parents were unable to cope up with the stress of divorce.
+A majority of kids from divorced families would end up being resilient.
+It would be especially real with children whose parents were not able to cope up with the stress of divorce.

 It would be pertinent to mention here that such children, mostly from divorced families would feel and act similar to children whose parents have been married.